Competitor Website Analytics: Analyze Any Website Traffic

 Ahrefs

-- Best for: Link building strategy and identifying content opportunities
+Best for link building strategy and identifying content opportunities competitors hold loosely.

 SimilarWeb Pro

-- Best for: Market research teams and enterprise competitive intelligence
+Best for market research teams and enterprise competitive intelligence.
+Custom pricing.

 | Tool | Best For | Free Tier | Starting Price |